-Plot : The Doctor, Tegan and Turlough crashland the Tardis on an outlying world of Frontios.
-Where a group of stranded and desperate Earth colonists are seemingly being targeted, by intelligent asteriod strikes.
+Plot : The Doctor, Tegan and Turlough; crashland the Tardis on Frontios.
+Here, a group of stranded and desperate Earth colonists; are seemingly being targeted, by intelligent asteroid strikes.

-Whats good : The Tardis disassemblement is interesting.
-And it’s odd seeing the Doctor willingly invite the Gravis aboard the Tardis.
+Whats good : The Tardis disassembling itself – is interesting.
+And it’s odd seeing the Doctor – willingly invite the Gravis, aboard the Tardis.

-Wisely, Bidmead leaves most of the complex science guff out; for a much more straight forward tale of colonists-under-siege by intelligent asteroids.
+Wisely, Bidmead leaves most of the complex science-guff – out of this.
+For a much more straight-forward tale, of colonists-under-siege by ‘intelligently’ controlled asteroids.

-The Doctor meets the culprit behind the meteor strikes – the cockroach-like “Tractators” and their leader; The Gravis.
-The Tractators can control the forces of gravity and are using the meteorites, to clear the planets surface of the human invaders.
+The Doctor meets the culprit behind the meteor strikes, the cockroach-like “Tractators” and their leader; The Gravis.
+The Tractators can control gravity and are using the meteorites – to clear the planet’s surface, of the human invaders.

 “I’m not helping you, officially.
 And if anyone happens to ask whether I made any material difference to the welfare of this planet, you can tell them I came and went like a summer cloud!”
 The Doctor

-The Tractators are (phyiscally) ) largely unremarkable Who monsters.
-Save for the fact, that they are wholly unique – in being one of the few beings that the Doctor ‘willingly’ invites aboard the Tardis.
-All part of his plan to defeat them – of course.
+The Tractators are (physically) large and rather unremarkable monsters.
+Save for the fact, that they are unique – in being one of the few beings; that the Doctor, ‘willingly’ invites aboard the Tardis.
+All part of a clever-plan to defeat them; of course.